wasinger/adaptimage/README.md

     transformation.
 You can easily write your own naming roules by implementing [`OutputPathGeneratorInterface`](src/Output/OutputPathGeneratorInterface.php).
 The next time a resized image is required the cached file is returned.
 The cached file will be regenerated when the original file changes.
+-   __New__: Helper classes for responsive images according to the HTML5 spec with `srcset` and `sizes` attritubes that generate the resized image files and the value for the `srcset` attribute.
 -   Adaptive images: acquire an image for an arbitrary screen width and get a resized image with the nearest defined size.
     You can select whether you want the next smaller images (that completely fits into the given width) or the next bigger image (that can be downscaled by the browser to fill the screen).